 Compared with the standard Fusion, the Hybrid's trunk space takes a hit due to the packaging of the battery pack.
 As such, the Hybrid's checks in at 12 cubic feet, or 4 fewer cubes than the non-hybrid Fusion.
 Still, that's on par with the trunks of other midsize hybrid sedans.
 And unlike its chief rivals, the Accord and Camry hybrids, the Ford offers a 60/40 split-folding rear seat, which gives it greater versatility.

 The 2014 Ford Fusion Hybrid's acceleration is adequate for daily use around town.
-There's generally enough passing power on the highway, too, especially if you plan ahead.
+There's enough passing power on the highway, too, especially if you plan ahead.
 As with most hybrid cars, acclimating to the regenerative braking system (which is used to recharge the battery pack) requires a little time, and inching either forward or backward into a parking stall takes a delicate touch on the brake pedal.

 Thanks to extensive acoustic insulation, Ford has made good on its promise of low levels of road and wind noise.
 At a 70-mph cruise, the Fusion Hybrid is still luxury-car quiet.
-The only time we've found the Fusion Hybrid louder than a non-hybrid Fusion is during maximum acceleration, when the engine is working its hardest.
+The only time the Fusion Hybrid gets louder than a non-hybrid Fusion is during maximum acceleration, when the engine is working its hardest.